andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 ---
 layout: post
 permalink: /postgresql-rds-scaling-aws-christmas-day-peak
-title: Scaling RDS Postgres for Peak Christmas Traffic (#1 in App Store)
+title: "From Christmas Outage to #1 App Store Rank: An Aura Frames Postgres Scaling Retrospective"
 hidden: true
 ---

 <div class="summary-box">
 <strong>📌 Overview</strong>
 <p>
 On Christmas Day 2024, Postgres infrastructure powering the Aura Frames API had problems under peak load, being unavailable for three hours and disrupting the experience for new customers.
-With Christmas being the biggest day of the year, the team knew it would need improvements for 2025 and beyond.</p>
+The team knew it would need improvements to handle the surge for Christmas 2025 and beyond.</p>
 <p>
 One year later, much of the resource intensive data access was reworked, the Postgres infrastructure was upsized, and this approach not only survived, but thrived, providing reliable service through the holiday season. </p>
 <p>
-Total Queries per second (QPS) peaked at 225,000 (226K TPS), with 100K QPS sustained over 10 hours for multiple days, and an average response time of 25 microseconds.
+The sum of Transactions Per Second (TPS) across the DBs peaked at 226,000, with more than 100K TPS sustained for 10 hours and repeating on multiple days after Christmas, with an average query time of 25 microseconds.
 </p>
 <p>The improved reliability meant customers could smoothly set up new frames and add photos, and they did it more than ever, with the Aura Frames app reaching #1 in U.S. and Canadian Apple and Android App Stores on Christmas Day.</p>
 <p>
-In this post we’ll look behind the scenes at months of engineering planning and execution that went into achieving that!
+In this post we’ll look back at the months of planning and execution that went into achieving that outcome!
 </p>
 <p>
-A follow-up post will dig into the Ruby on Rails side, while this one will focus on Postgres.
-I hope you'll be back for part 2!
+A second post in this series will dig into the Ruby on Rails side, while this one will focus on Postgres.
 </p>
 </div>